Decomposition of the longest element of the Weyl group using factors corresponding to the highest roots: Introduction

 \subsubsection{Decompositions}

-\begin{itemize} \item Information about the reduced expressions of the longest elements is obtained from my calculations, see \cite{St22}, and partly from \cite{YY21}, \cite{Li98} and \cite[Table 1]{BKOP14}. \item Perhaps Carter was the first who noticed that each involution in the Weyl group can be decomposed into a product of reflections corresponding to mutually orthogonal (but not necessarily simple) roots, and the number of these reflections can be very small.
-However, Carter's decomposition is not unique. \cite[Lemma 5]{Ca72}. \item In \cite{Stan84}, Stanley proposed the simple formula for the number of reduced decompositions of the longest elements for the case $A_n$.
+\begin{itemize} \item Information about the reduced expressions of the longest elements is obtained from my calculations, see \cite{St22}, and partly from \cite{YY21}, \cite{Li98} and \cite[Table 1]{BKOP14}. \item Perhaps Carter was the first who noticed that {\it each involution} in the Weyl group can be decomposed into a product of reflections corresponding to mutually orthogonal roots, and the number of these reflections can be very small.
+However, Carter's decomposition is not unique. \cite[Lemma 5]{Ca72}. \item In \cite{Stan84}, Stanley proposed the simple formula for the number of reduced decompositions of the longest element in $W(A_n)$.
 The number of these decompositions reaches quite large numbers.
-For example, for $A_5$ this number is $292864$. \item The so-called {\it totally orthogonal set} of roots was introduced by Deodhar.
+For example, for $W(A_5)$ this number is $292864$. \item The so-called {\it totally orthogonal set} of roots was introduced by Deodhar.
 It was proved that for any involution $w \in W$, there exists a unique totally orthogonal set $\{\varphi_1, \dots, \varphi_k \}$, such that $w_0 = s_{\varphi_1} \dots s_{\varphi_k}$, \cite[Theorem 5.4]{Deo82}.
-Deodhar's decomposition assumes the existence of some lexicographic order in the root system. \item After all the calculations for this paper were completed, I realized that the idea of the decomposition implemented here is close to the one considered by Springer in \cite{Sp82}: {\it Let $w \in W$ be an involution.
-There is a unique special parabolic subsystem $J$ such that $w$ is the longest element of $W_J$}, see the proof in \cite[Prop.3]{Sp82}. \end{itemize} ~\\~\\~\\
+Deodhar's decomposition assumes the existence of some lexicographic order in the root system. \item After all the calculations for this paper were completed, I realized that the idea of the decomposition implemented here is close to that considered by Springer in \cite{Sp82}: {\it Let $w \in W$ be an involution.
+There is a unique special parabolic subsystem $J$ such that $w$ is the longest element of $W_J$}, see the proof in \cite[Prop.3]{Sp82}. \end{itemize} ~\\